tomwbond/levystag/script.md

 “Though this is madness, I’ll play my part,
 But mark this well—it breaks my heart!”

-*Malvolio twirls with the feather duster and then collapses in a heap, clutching it like a tragic relic.*
+*Titania twirls with the feather duster and then collapses in a heap, clutching it like a tragic relic.*

 **Sir Toby Belch:**
 *Cheering*